knative/docs/docs/eventing/sources/sinkbinding/_index.md

 directly with the Kubernetes API to locate the event destination.
 These environment variables are as follows:

-- `K_SINK` - The url of the resolved event consumer.
+- `K_SINK` - The URL of the resolved event consumer. <!--could this say sink? -->
-- `K_CE_OVERRIDES` - A json object that specifies overrides to the outbound event.
+- `K_CE_OVERRIDES` - A JSON object that specifies overrides to the outbound event.